BioAcoustica/bioacousticaR/README.md

 Building a local collection
 ----------------------------

-Bioacoustica allows users to tag segment of recordings.
+Bioacoustica allows users to tag segments of recordings.
 This generates so called **"annotations"**.
-Each annotation has a parent audio file, a start and an end time, and other informations (taxon, author,...).
+Each annotation has a unique identifier, a parent audio file, a start and an end time, and other informations (taxon, author,...).

 An analysis project will generally involve fetching files corresponding to annotations in order to process them locally.